bujakasha/casper-varesmaa/README.md

 ### Disclamer

 This repo is intended for agencies and technically skilled clients.
-All the pictures inside repository are property of Casper Väresmaa and copy and reuse of imagesis prohibited.
+All the pictures inside repository are property of Casper Väresmaa and copy and reuse of these images is strictly prohibited.